The feast of Saint Agatha in Catania, a centuries-old popular tradition

 Also worth tasting are the olivette di Sant'Agata, small morsels of almond paste coloured with green.
 They recall the legend that an olive tree that appeared out of nowhere hid the saint, and offered her its fruit for nourishment when Agatha, fleeing from Quinziano's soldiers, stopped to tie her shoe.
 The streets of the city are also lined with stalls selling doughnuts, flavoured handmade sweets and nougat.

-How to reach Catania for the Feast of Saint Agatha
+How to get to Catania for the Feast of Saint Agatha

-The most convenient way to reach Catania is by flying to Fontanarossa airport, just 5 kilometres from the centre, which is connected by Alibus every 20 minutes and train every 40-60 minutes.
+The most convenient way to get to Catania is by flying to Fontanarossa Airport just 5 kilometres from the city centre, connected by bus every 20 minutes and train every 40-60 minutes.

-On festival days the city is jam-packed, so make reservations in advance and look for a hotel with a balcony along Via Etnea to watch the procession from above.
-If you prefer to immerse yourself in the crowd but don't want to miss anything, head to the key points of the procession via the side streets.
-You can only get around on foot, as on the festival days traffic in the centre is closed and public transport does not operate.
+During the days of the festival, the city is packed.
+Book in advance and look for a hotel with a balcony along Via Etnea to watch the procession from above.
+If you'd prefer to immerse yourself in the crowd but not miss anything, you can reach the key points of the procession via side streets.
+You can only get around the area on foot: during the festival days, the centre is closed to traffic and public transport does not operate.